esb-music/discogs-db/README.md

 ## How to use _discogs-db_

 _discogs_db_ is a Ruby on Rails app.
 The simplest way to start the app:
-Load the project into RubyMine, start the built-in webserver via the command 'rails s' and start the browser with the URL shown in the terminal.
+Open a terminal in the project folder, start the built-in webserver Puma via the command 'rails s' and start the browser with the URL shown in the terminal.

 1. Populate the database with information of the albums of a